tobegit3hub/it_idol/README.md

 [![TravisCI status](https://secure.travis-ci.org/tobegit3hub/itidol.png)](http://travis-ci.org/tobegit3hub/itidol)

 ## Introduction
 List all the IT idols who're inspiring me!
-Go to <http://itidol.herokuapp.com> or <http://www.vimcode.com> for details.
+Go to <http://itidol.herokuapp.com> for details.

 ## Implement
 It's a classic rails project.
 Everyone can use `tig` or view the source code to know how to build a simple website with rails and heroku.